Western Undergraduate Exchange (WUE) Program

-As a part of the Western Undergraduate Exchange (WUE) program, Cal State East Bay offers students the chance to further their education and broaden their horizons beyond the boundaries of their home state, with tuition equivalent to that of an in-state resident.
+As a part of the Western Undergraduate Exchange (WUE) program, Cal State East Bay offers students the chance to further their education and broaden their horizons beyond the boundaries of their home state, with tuition fees equivalent to no more than 150% of California resident rate.

 Residents from the following states participating in the reduced tuition program are: